i-dipanshu/local-simulation-of-production-grade-infra/docs/00. Prerequisite/README.md

    ```

 That's it!
 You have successfully installed Docker on your Ubuntu instance.
-You can now proceed with setting up the rest of your environment using the concepts mentioned above.
+You can now proceed with setting up the rest of your environment.

 [Next](./Understand-Our-Django-Application.md)